 5. Midnight mass – There’s just something so special about going to midnight mass.
-If you don’t prefer a mass, many churches have a candlelight Christmas Eve service.
+If you don’t prefer a mass service, many churches have a candlelight Christmas Eve service.

 6. Read special christmas book – Growing up, my mom always read us a Christmas book from her childhood.
 This Christmas Eve book seems really sweet for younger kids.

 7. Game night – A Christmas Eve game night sounds so fun!
-You could play regular board games that you already own, or this Rudolph Christma Journey game looks like a blast!
+You could play regular board games that you already own, or this Rudolph Christmas Journey game looks like a blast!

 8. Deliver treats to someone stuck at work – It’s easy to forget that some people still have to work on holidays.
-You could take a meal or some Christmas treats to a 24 hour store, the police department, or a hospital.
+You could take a meal or some Christmas treats to people working at a 24-hour store, the police department, or a hospital.